dhnblam/workshops/workshop.md

 We propose the following four themes:

 1. Access to collections as data

 Libraries have invested resources in digital access to the digital repositories.
 This includes dedicated websites for access, crowdsourcing portals, API and data repositories.
 This section will focus on best practices regarding accessibility and usability of the digital heritage data at the national libraries.

 * What is the preferred form of access for faculty and students as well as third-party users?
 * How can we approve access to meet the demand from researchers and students?
 * How can the Interoperability of data be enhanced, such the ability to use data in different research tools as well as together with data from other institutions?

-2. Utilizing the full potential of the collections Text holds a primacy in current digital humanities scholarship.
+2. Utilizing the full potential of the collections

+Text holds a primacy in current digital humanities scholarship.
 This does not, however, fairly reflect the material diversity in the collections of the library, which include both images, artwork, computer games, apps as well as audiovisual material.
 Thus, a key question from the perspective of the library is how to encourage the inclusion of such types of material in DH scholarship.
 Key questions include:

 * How to stimulate an increasing use of non-textual material across disciplines?
 * Which tools are needed to encourage the use of non-textual material?
 * How to explore non-text data in 3D/VR environments?

-3. Curating digital collections and learning resources for faculty and students.
+3. Curating digital collections and learning resources for faculty and students

 Despite the recent expansion of digital repositories and learning facilities, such [as?]
 LABs and dedicated DH librarians, the share of students and faculty using data and DH infrastructure in their work is still rather low.
 This theme will address issues such as:

 * How to turn students’ attention to DH tools and data.
 * How to effectively engage students and faculty in DH activities and data.

 4. Selection bias of digital collections

 The current digital repositories reflects the digitization and collection efforts by libraries.
 Although vast and important collection of digitized and digital collected data has become available for research, there is a significant bias, as the selection of material for digitization has been driven by other concerns than potential for research.
 This theme will reflect upon the potential bias from the digitization and collection practice of the library and take on questions like:

 * How is material selected for digitization?
 * How will this praxis affect future DH scholarship?
 * How to keep information about provenance of data?
 * How to should material be selected – research driven or decided librarians?
 * How to account for and communicate these biases to researchers and students?

-Outcome [rephrase - add link to the proposal]
+## Outcome
 The workshop is expected to facilitate the dialog between research and GLAM-institutions as well as sharing the lessons learned by libraries and archives.
 We also propose that we present the workshop outcomes at the conference as a first stepping stone to reach a wider audience, possibly leading to a proposal for the establishment of a Nordic/Baltic DHN working group in digital humanities in national libraries and archives.